NurRobin/RobCorp/Master/Current/RobCorp/The Archives.md

 After scans of the RobCorb have gotten out the covert vessels which initiated the scan suddenly vanished.
 These ships appeared 6 days later at the HQ of the **[[Black Flag Mercenary Group]]** devoid of any lifeforms and completely filled with blood.
 For more detailed information see **[[REDACTED]]**.

 >Note from the **Grand Archivist**:
->	The Black flag Mercenary Group fucked around and found out, quite simple
+>	"The Black flag Mercenary Group fucked around and found out, quite simple"
 >